cilium/cilium/Documentation/gettingstarted/kata-gce.rst

 CRI implementation with the RuntimeClass handlers for the Kata runtime binaries.
-Kata Containers can leverage Qemu and Firecracker hypervisor for running the lightweight VM. `kata-fc` binary runs a Firecracker isolated Kata Container while `kata-qemu` runs a qemu isolated Kata Container.
+Kata Containers can leverage Qemu and Firecracker hypervisor for running the lightweight VM. `kata-fc` binary runs a Firecracker isolated Kata Container while `kata-qemu` runs a Qemu isolated Kata Container.

 2) Create the RuntimeClass resource for Kata-containers

-To add a RuntimeClass for qemu isolated Kata-Containers:
+To add a RuntimeClass for Qemu isolated Kata-Containers:

 .. tabs::
   .. group-tab:: K8s 1.14